Aankita2003/AnkitaSingh-Assignment/Assignment-2/README.md

 └── README.md
 ```

-## Installation
+## How to Run

-Clone the repository:
+Clone the repository.

 ```bash
 git clone <repository-url>
 ```

-Go to the project folder:
+Go to the project folder.

 ```bash
 cd Assignment-2
 ```

-Install the required packages:
+Install the dependencies.

 ```bash
 npm install
 ```

-Start the server:
+Run the project.

 ```bash
 npm start
 ```

-Open your browser:
+Open your browser and visit:

 ```
 http://localhost:3000
 ```

-## Available Pages
+## Pages

-### Medical & Travel Expense Request
+Expense Request Form

 ```
 http://localhost:3000/expense-request
 ```

-### Worker Progress Report
+Worker Progress Report

 ```
 http://localhost:3000/progress-report
 ```

-## Dataset Switching
+## Dataset

-The project includes two sample datasets.
+The project has two sample datasets.
+You can switch between them by changing the URL.

-Open the forms with either dataset by using the URL below:

 ```
 http://localhost:3000/expense-request?dataset=1